juzu/juzu/README.md

 - Memory (RW) : used by the compiler to write the compilation output in dev mode
 - Jar (R) : used for the jar in the web application
 - War (R) : used to load the application classes from `/WEB-INF/classes` mainly
+- ClassLoader (S) : used to provide a classpath during compilation

 ### Template system